 Little Colorado River Gorge is pristine, narrow, deep, and quite isolated, inside Navajo Nation.
-The Little Colorado River begins on Mount Baldy in the White Mountains in east-central Arizona, and flows 315 miles through a number of deep gorges and canyons, over the lava-flow-created natural dam at Grand Falls, and through this gorge between Cameron, Arizona, and the confluence with Colorado River in the Grand Canyon at it's junction with Marble Canyon.
+The Little Colorado River begins on Mount Baldy in the White Mountains in east-central Arizona, and flows 315 miles through a number of deep gorges and canyons, over the lava-flow-created natural dam at Grand Falls, and through this gorge between Cameron, Arizona, and the confluence with Colorado River in the Grand Canyon.

 Flowing west, then north from Cameron, the Gorge makes a rapid 2,000 ft (610 m) descent in elevation in just 30 miles (48 km) to the Colorado and the Grand Canyon.
 There are two official viewpoints, one with an entrance fee at AZ64 mile post 185-186, and a free viewpoint 5 miles west, with a half-mile hike to a promontory.
 The highway is near the canyon in a number of places where a short hike takes one to the edge with magnificent views with trails into this deep, narrow canyon.
 Although most visitors experience the sights and wonders of the Gorge from above, hikers and backpackers will find the Gorge an outdoor wonderland with a rich history and navigable trails for all hikers' levels. [ Navajo Nation Parks, paraphrased ]